hicommonwealth/commonwealth/knowledge_base/Web-Wallets.md

 ### Sign-in state

-A user's active account is stored in `app.user.activeAccount`, and updated in the [login controller](../packages/commonwealth/client/scripts/controllers/app/login.ts).
+A user's active address, for a given community is stored in `app.user.activeAccount`, and is updated in the [login controller](../packages/commonwealth/client/scripts/controllers/app/login.ts).
+When a user is not on a community-scoped page, `activeAccount` is undefined, and sign-in checks rely on `app.isLoggedIn()`.

 ### Flowchart